 \subsection{Evaluation}

-\textbf{Baselines.} We evaluate our proposed method against NeRF, NeRF-W, and two ablations of Ha-NeRF: NeRF-A and NeRF-T. NeRF-A (appearance) builds upon our full model by eliminating the visibility network $\operatorname{F}_{\phi}$, while NeRF-T (transient) removes the appearance encoder $\operatorname{E}_{\psi}$ from the full model.
+\textbf{Baselines.} We evaluate our proposed method against NeRF, NeRF-W, and two ablations of Ha-NeRF: Ha-NeRF(A) and Ha-NeRF(T).
+Ha-NeRF(A) (appearance) builds upon our full model by eliminating the visibility network $\operatorname{F}_{\phi}$, while Ha-NeRF(T) (transient) removes the appearance encoder $\operatorname{E}_{\psi}$ from the full model.
 Ha-NeRF is the complete model of our method.

 \textbf{Comparisons.} We evaluate our method and baselines on the task of novel view synthesis.
 All methods use the same set of input views to train the parameters and embedding for each scene except NeRF-W, which uses the left half of each test image to optimize the appearance embedding for the test set since they can not hallucinate new appearance without optimizing during training.
-We present rendered images for visual inspection and report quantitative results based on PSNR, SSIM, LIPIS.
+We present rendered images for visual inspection and report quantitative results based on PSNR, SSIM, LPIPS.

 Fig.~\ref{fig:exp_phototourism} shows qualitative results for all models and baselines on a subset of scenes.
 NeRF suffers from ghosting artifacts and global color shifts.
 NeRF-W produces more accurate 3D reconstructions and is able to model varying photometric effects.
 However, it still suffers from blur artifacts like the fog effect around the peristele of ``Brandenburg Gate''.
 This fog effect is the consequence of NeRF-W's attempt to estimate a 3D transient field to reconstruct the transient phenomena, while the transient objects are only observed in a single image.
-At the same time, renderings from NeRF-W also tend to exhibit different appearances compared to the ground truth, such as sunshine and blue sky in``Sacre Coeur'' and light reflection in ``Trevi Fountain''.
+At the same time, renderings from NeRF-W also tend to exhibit different appearances compared to the ground truth, such as the sunshine and the blue sky in``Sacre Coeur'' and the light reflection in ``Trevi Fountain''.

-NeRF-A has a more consistent appearance, such as the blue sky at the top of ``Sacre Coeur''.
+Ha-NeRF(A) has a more consistent appearance, such as the blue sky at the top of ``Sacre Coeur''.
 However, it is unable to reconstruct high-frequency details due to the occlusion.
-In contrast, NeRF-T is able to reconstruct structures with occlusion such as the square of ``Brandenburg Gate'', but is unable to model varying photometric effects.
+In contrast, Ha-NeRF(T) is able to reconstruct structures with occlusion such as the square of ``Brandenburg Gate'', but is unable to model varying photometric effects.
 Ha-NeRF has the benefits of both ablations and thereby produces better appearance and anti-occlusion renderings.